MicrosoftDocs/power-pages-docs/power-pages-docs/configure/webapi-azure-blob.md

 ## Prerequisites

 This walk-through depends on a custom table named File Test.
+You can create a custom table with the same name or choose to use another table.
 Learn more about how to create a custom table in [Create and edit tables using Power Apps](/power-apps/maker/data-platform/create-edit-entities-portal).

 ## Step 1: Create site settings